Prescription weight loss that puts you first

 While Ozempic might mess with your period, the drug itself probably isn’t to blame.
 There aren’t many studies looking into Ozempic and periods directly, and menstrual cycle changes aren’t listed as a side effect.

 So, what’s the deal?
-Ozempic might help you achieve substantial weight loss, and it’s the weight loss itself that can mess with your period.
+Ozempic might help you achieve substantial weight loss, and it’s the weight loss itself that can affect your period.

 Here’s what we know so far.